Hereditary Automorphic Lie Algebras: Divisor of Invariant Vectors

-We will call $\div{\chi}_\Gamma$ the \emph{determinant of invariant $\chi$-vectors}. \end{Definition} A general formula for the determinant of invariant vectors can be expressed using the following half integers. \begin{Definition}[$\kappa(\chi)$] Let $V$ be a module of a polyhedral group $G$ affording the character $\chi$.
+A general formula for the divisor of invariant vectors can be expressed using the following half integers. \begin{Definition}[$\kappa(\chi)$] Let $V$ be a module of a polyhedral group $G$ affording the character $\chi$.
 We define the half integer $\kappa(\chi)_i$ by